ro-dhr/azure-enterprise-network-project/README.md

 ![Deny rules for US traffic](screenshots/scenario3-13-deny-rules.png)

-Plan first to double check exactly what's about to change.
+Plan first to double-check exactly what's about to change.

 ![Terraform plan for the deny rules](screenshots/scenario3-14-terraform-plan-deny.png)